Phylogenetic invariants: straightforward from the general Markov to equivariant models: Preliminaries

-A bipartition $A|B$ of the set of leaves $L$ of a phylogenetic tree is called an \emph{edge split} if it can be obtained by removing one of the non-pendant edges of $T$.
+If $T$ is a phylogenetic tree with $L(T)=L$, a bipartition $A|B$ of $L$ is an \emph{edge split} if it can be obtained by removing one of the non-pendant edges of $T$.
 Thanks to the following result, flattenings provide topology invariants of $V_T$:

 \begin{thm}[\cite{Allman2008,CF11,Snyman}] Let $T$ be a phylogenetic tree and let $A|B$ be a bipartition of its set of leaves $L$.
 Let $p^T$ be a tensor obtained from a hidden Markov process on $T$.
-Then, if $A|B$ is an edge split on $T$, $flatt_{A|B}(p^T)$ has rank less than or equal to $\kappa$.
-Moreover, if $A|B$ is not an edge split and the parameters that generated $p^T$ are non-singular, rank of $flatt_{A|B}(p^T)$ is larger than $\kappa$.
-In particular, for any edge split $A|B$ of $T$, the $(\kappa+1)\times (\kappa+1)$ minors of $flatt_{A|B}(p)$ are topology invariants for $T$. \end{thm}
+Then, if $A|B$ is an edge split on $T$, $flat_{A|B}(p^T)$ has rank less than or equal to $\kappa$.
+Moreover, if $A|B$ is not an edge split and the parameters that generated $p^T$ are non-singular, rank of $flat_{A|B}(p^T)$ is larger than $\kappa$.
+In particular, for any edge split $A|B$ of $T$, the $(\kappa+1)\times (\kappa+1)$ minors of $flat_{A|B}(p)$ are topology invariants for $T$. \end{thm}

+{Buneman's theorem states that the topology of a tree can be recovered from the collection of its edge splits.
+This allows us to identify trivalent 4-leaf trees (quartets) with the split induced and write $T=A|B$ (see Figure \ref{figure:T1234}).}

-\paragraph{$G$-equivariant models} Several substitution models used in phylogenetics can be described in a very elegant way by the action of a permutation group acting on the set $\{A,C,G,T\}$ (see \cite{Draisma}).
-We adopt this approach and given the alphabet $\Sigma$, we consider a permutation group $G\leq \mathfrak{S}_{\kappa}$ and the action of $G$ on the basis induced by $\Sigma$.
-The \emph{permutation representation} of $G$ on $W$ (or $\LL$) is the representation induced by extending linearly this action to all vectors in (every copy of) $W$.
-We denote by $W^G$ and $sW^G$ the subspace of vectors in $W$ and $sW$ that remain invariant.
-Similarly, we denote by $\LL^G$ the subspace of $\LL$ composed of all the tensors invariant by this action.
-We denote by $\MM^G$ the space of $G$-equivariant matrices in $\MM$: normalized matrices that remain invariant when permuting rows and columns according to the permutations $g\in G$, that is, $K_gMK_g^{-1}=M$, where $K_g$ denotes the permutation matrix obtained by applying $g$ to the columns of $Id$:
+\paragraph{$G$-equivariant models} Several substitution models used in phylogenetics can be described in a very elegant way by the action of a permutation group acting on the set $\{\texttt{A,C,G,T}\}$ (see \cite{Draisma}).
+We adopt this approach and given the alphabet $\Sigma$, we consider a permutation group $G\leq \mathfrak{S}_{\kappa}$ acting on the standard basis of $W$ (identified with $\Sigma$).
+The \emph{permutation representation} of $G$ on $W$ (or $\LL$) is the representation induced by extending linearly this action to all vectors in $W$.
+We denote by $W^G$ and $\mathcal{W}^G$ the subspace of vectors in $W$ and $\mathcal{W}$ that remain invariant.
+Similarly, we denote by $\LL^G$ the subspace of $\LL$ composed of all the tensors invariant by the natural extension of the action of $G$ to $\LL$, that is, $G$ acts simultaneously on each factor $W$ using the original action on $W$: { } We write $\MM^G$ for the space of $G$-equivariant matrices in $\MM$: normalized matrices that remain invariant when permuting rows and columns according to the permutations ${g\in G}$ (${M}_{g(i),g(j)}={M}_{i,j}$ for any $g\in G$, and any $i,j\in \Sigma$).
+Equivalently, $K_g\, M\, K_g^{-1}=M$, where $K_g$ denotes the permutation matrix obtained by applying $g$ to the columns of $\mathrm{Id}$: